 Low Carbon Barrow

-We’re seeking expressions of interest for the design & build of ‘Bug-Out’, a mobile lab and low carbon technologies demonstration vehicle for Low Carbon Barrow.
+Art Gene are seeking expressions of interest for the design & build of ‘Bug-Out’, an exciting and innovative, artist designed, touring sculpture, and low carbon technology demonstration vehicle.

 Bug-Out is a touring sculpture, designed by Art Gene’s Artist Directors Stuart Bastik & Maddi Nicholson, to engage communities in climate change issues, promote the programme and demystify off-grid technologies and low carbon lifestyles, out and about in Furness and South Cumbria.